 At the time of extraction, severance tax is applied to the energy production company as well as any individuals or entities that hold mineral interests in the operation.
 Most commonly, severance tax is applied to crude oil, natural gas, and coal operations.

-Severance tax is highly variable at rates for different materials and different parts of the country.
+The severance tax is highly variable at rates for different materials and different parts of the country.
 Today, nearly all of the states that produce oil or gas have applied some sort of severance tax for operations within the state borders.

 What is the severance tax on oil?

 In 2021, the current national average severance tax on oil and gas is typically around 5 to 6% of the production’s gross value.
 Many states have tiered severance taxes that apply different rates for operations of varied magnitude.
-Severance taxes are paid directly to local governing bodies.
+Severance taxes are payable directly to local governing bodies.

 Throughout the country, they define severance tax by a few different terms.
 However, the most common of which is “production value tax.”

 In conclusion, it is very easy to get terms confusing.
 This is when considering estates severance and severance taxes are payable on active mineral rights.
 We hope that this article is helping you define these terms as it provides information on ways in which severance works in the realm of mineral rights and oil and gas royalties.